-Chiropractic care Most Economic Choice for Neck Pain
+Chiropractic Care Is The Most Economic Choice for Neck Pain

 Over the years, Dr. Sagedahl has helped many people in Hopkins, MN heal from chronic neck pain.
 This isn't unusual, as research shows that chiropractic care leads to major results for 94% of neck pain patients.
 But how does chiropractic contrast to other conservative treatments in the management of neck pain?